+Where utilities are located on their own property by fee title, the property should be identified by its own parcel number on the official right of way plan and a title report obtained for the parcel.
+In this case the cost of adjustment or relocation of the utility will also be at WSDOT's expense, including a possible replacement property interest.
 Where utilities are located on another public agency's right of way by permit, franchise, or city ordinance, and adjustment or relocation is required by a WSDOT project, the cost of the work is typically at the expense of the utility.
 However, in order to verify this, a review of the permit, franchise, or city ordinance should be made.
 If there is a question, seek legal advice.